linuxmint/webapp-manager/README.md

 How to open links in my main browser?
 -------------------------------------

-This is not possible with Firefox.
-All links are opened within the WebApp, either directly or using a new tab.
+For Firefox, all links are always opened within the WebApp, either directly or using a new tab.
+To open a link in your main browser, right-click anywhere, select `Copy link location` and paste the link in your main browser.

 Chromium and Chrome WebApps open external links in the main browser.